-Demographic groups don't vary much in their support

-for police drones, although seniors (71%) are more supportive than millennials (54%).
+Demographic groups don't vary much in their support for police drones, although seniors (71%) are more supportive than millennials (54%).
 Ideology does matter.

 Conservatives (63%) and Communitarians (67%) are considerably more likely than Liberals and Libertarians (50%) to support police regularly using drones.
-67

-Respect for authority figures and general trust in the police likely increases approval of police drones.
-Americans who score high on the Respect for Authority Index (RAI) are 25 points more likely than those who score low to oppose police using drone technology (71% vs. 46%).68 Similarly, those favorable toward the
+Respect for authority figures and general trust in the police likely increase approval of police drones.
+Americans who score high on the Respect for Authority Index (RAI) are 25 points more likely than those who score low to oppose police using drone technology (71% vs. 46%).
+Similarly, those favorable toward the police are 31 points more likely than those with unfavorable views to support police drones (68% vs. 37%).